Cisco Umbrella

 Secure Access Service Edge

-Let us rewind for a moment.
-The concept of Secure Access Service Edge is based on a few reasons.
-Several products can be put together to form a SASE offering.
+New connectivity structures: Let us rewind for a moment.
+The concept of Secure Access Service Edge is based on several reasons.
+Several products can be combined to form an SASE offering.
 The main reason for SASE is the major shift in the IT landscape.

 We have different types of people connecting to the network, using our network to get to the cloud, or there can be direct cloud access.
 This has driven the requirements for a new security architecture to match these new connectivity structures.
 Nothing can be trusted, so you need to evolve your connectivity requirements.